YUumi1/PythonCode/README.md

 # PythonCode
-This is just for fun projects
+They are just fun projects
-So dont take it seriously
+So dont take them seriously